Cervical cancer research

 Pazopanib is a type of biological therapy called a tyrosine kinase inhibitor.
 It is taken as a tablet and stops tumour cells developing blood vessels.
 It has been used to treat kidney and ovarian cancer and is in early stage clinical trials for bowel and cervical cancer.

 A trial called CIRCCa is looking at cediranib for advanced cervical cancer.
 Cediranib is a type of biological therapy called an anti angiogenic.
 Anti angiogenic drugs stop the cancer growing new blood vessels.
 All cells need a blood supply to grow, so the researchers hope that cediranib will stop the cancer growing.
 Doctors often treat cervical cancer that has spread with chemotherapy.
 The aims of this trial are to find out how well cediranib with carboplatin and paclitaxel chemotherapy works for cervical cancer that has spread.
+The trial has now closed and we are waiting for the results.

 Rated 5 out of 5 based on 3 votes